When you wanted to build and practice Paloalto lab, you have got multiple options.

 Note: you may have to wait for some time as the booting of the VM would take about 5-10 minutes.
 During this time, if you try to login to the device, you may end up throwing an error that says ‘login incorrect’, which is expected..

-If you are using Palo alto version 9, then when you try to login with the credentials admin, it would ask you to change the password right away.
+If you are using Palo alto version 9 and above, when you try to login with the default credentials, it would ask you to change the password right away. if you have the older version, you can still continue with the default credentials.

 Configure the management IP address of the firewall using the command below.